konyewhan-collab/Smart-Drainage-Flood-Prediction-and-Alert-System/README.md

 # Featured Projects
-# Drainage Flood Prediction and Alert System
+# Smart Drainage Flood Prediction and Alert System
 Developed an end-to-end IoT flood monitoring system.
 Wired and configured ESP32 microcontrollers with ultrasonic and water flow sensors to capture real-time environmental data.
 Built a centralized web dashboard using Laravel to visualize the data and implemented automated Telegram alerts for critical water levels.

 ## System Features